janex-PL/CodeWithFlavor/content/posts/effortless-selenium-setups-in-docker-for-net-with-selenium-manager.md

 With the [release of Selenium `4.6.0`](https://www.selenium.dev/blog/2022/selenium-4-6-0-released/), Selenium team introduced Selenium Manager, which in the beginning provided automated driver management.
 This feature simplified the process of manually installing and guarding the versions of drivers and browsers, but the Chrome browser itself still didn't provide any versioning.

 On June 12 2023, [Google announced the Chrome for Testing browser](https://developer.chrome.com/blog/chrome-for-testing/), a special flavor of Chrome dedicated for automation and testing.
 What's more important, the team had introduced the versioning of the browser binaries.
-Thanks to this change, developers could now install a specific version from `113.0.5672.0` onwards.
+Thanks to this change, developers could now install a specific version from `113.0.5672.0` onward.

 ## And then Selenium dropped the bombshell